subuser-security/subuser/docs/packaging.rst

   {
     "description"                : "Simple universal text editor."
-    ,"maintainer"                : "Timothy Hobbs <timothyhobbs (at) seznam dot cz>"
+    ,"maintainer"                : "Timothy Hobbs <timothyhobbs (at) seznam dot cz>" ,"executable"                : "/usr/bin/vim"
-    // Path to executable within the docker image.
-    ,"executable"                : "/usr/bin/vim"
-    // A list of directories the program should have Read/Write access to.
-    // Paths are relative to your home.
-Ex: "Downloads" will access "$HOME/Downloads".
-    ,"user-dirs"                 : [ 'Downloads', 'Documents' ]  // Default: []
-    // Allowed the program to display x11 windows.
-    ,"x11"                       : true        // Default: false
-    // Allow the program access to your sound playing and recording.
-    ,"sound-card"                : true        // Default: false
-    // Allow the program access to Read/Write access to the directory from which it was initialized.
-    ,"access-working-directory" : true        // Default: false
+    ,"access-working-directory"  : true
-    // Allow the program access to the internet.
-    ,"allow-network-access"      : true        // Default: false
+    ,"basic-common-permissions"  : true
   }

 **Note**: Listing every permission is not necessary.
+When a permission is not listed, it is denied by default.

 You can find a full specification for the `permissions.json` file format :doc:`here <subuser-standard/permissions-dot-json-file-format>`.